Building the right tech stack is key

 What about the cost of brilliant women constrained by structures that weren't built for their full power?
 The drain of giving your energy to systems that don't honor what you're actually capable of?
 The compounding loss of time spent not building what you're meant to build?

-But here's what I learned in risk management that no one talks about: the absence of action carries risk too.
+Here's what I learned in risk management that no one talks about: the absence of action carries risk too.

 You have expertise that could change lives.
 Frameworks that could accelerate others' success.
 Insights that only come from your specific combination of experience.
 Every day that stays contained within corporate structures is a day those insights don't reach the people who need them most.

-The Risk of Regret
+The risk of regret

 There's a particular kind of pain that comes from looking back and realizing you knew what you needed to do but chose comfort over calling.
 Not because you weren't capable, but because you convinced yourself the risk of action was greater than the risk of inaction.

 The framework I use with clients doesn't eliminate risk.
-It ensures you're counting all the costs, not just the obvious ones.
+It ensures you're counting all the costs — not just the obvious ones.

+Map the real stakes of staying.
 What will your life look like in five years if nothing changes?
 Not the aspirational version where you've somehow transformed your corporate role into something it's never been.
 The realistic version, based on patterns you already see.

+Identify your energy drain.
 Where are you giving your power away?
 To whose limiting beliefs?
 To which systems?
 What would it cost to reclaim that energy and direct it toward something you actually want to build?

+Calculate the opportunity cost.
 Every day you're not building your coaching practice is a day you're not generating future revenue, refining your methodology, building your reputation, or serving clients who need exactly what you offer.
 What's the compounding cost of that delay?

+Name the "someday" assumption.
 What has to be true for "someday" to arrive?
 What if those conditions never materialize?
 What if life throws you a curveball that makes the transition harder five years from now than it is today?

-What I Know Now
+What I know now

 I left corporate in September instead of waiting for bonus season because I realized I was calculating the wrong risk.
 Yes, I walked away from money.
 But I walked toward something that had its own revenue potential, its own timeline, its own trajectory.

 If you've been thinking about this transition for months or years, you already know something about the risk of staying.
-The question isn't whether you're capable.
-You wouldn't have risen to executive leadership if you weren't.
+The question isn't whether you're capable — you wouldn't have risen to executive leadership if you weren't.

 The question is whether you're willing to honor what you already know.